Our strategy in summary

 Shift expectations & behaviour re. underage drinking

 The tipping point for underage drinking in Ireland is 15 years old.
 At Drinkaware, we believe that alcohol has no place in childhood.
-We therefore created the independently evaluated Alcohol Education Programme (AEP) as a unique primary preventative measure, that has been delivered by over 313 trained teachers to over 15,000 1st to 3rd year students in schools across 25 counties in Ireland.
-Furthermore, as an independently evaluated programme, it has been shown to shift intent and behaviour, and is an important catalyst and facilitator of reducing underage drinking in Ireland.
+We, therefore, created the independently evaluated Alcohol Education Programme (AEP) as a unique primary preventative measure, that has been delivered by over 313 trained teachers to over 15,000 1st to 3rd-year students in schools across 25 counties in Ireland.
+Furthermore, as an independently evaluated programme, it has been shown to shift intent and behaviour and is an important catalyst and facilitator of reducing underage drinking in Ireland.
+This programme was ceased in early 2023.